Rindler coordinates

-Rindler coordinates are a coordinate system used in the context of special relativity to describe the hyperbolic acceleration of a uniformly accelerating reference frame in flat spacetime.
-In relativistic physics the coordinates of a hyperbolically accelerated reference frame constitute an important and useful coordinate chart representing part of flat Minkowski spacetime.
-In special relativity, a uniformly accelerating particle undergoes hyperbolic motion, for which a uniformly accelerating frame of reference in which it is at rest can be chosen as its proper reference frame.
-The phenomena in this hyperbolically accelerated frame can be compared to effects arising in a homogeneous gravitational field.
-For general overview of accelerations in flat spacetime, see Acceleration (special relativity) and Proper reference frame (flat spacetime).
+Rindler coordinates are a coordinate system used to describe the hyperbolic acceleration of a uniformly accelerating reference frame in flat spacetime.
+The coordinates of a hyperbolically accelerated reference frame constitute a useful coordinate chart representing flat Minkowski spacetime.
+In special relativity, a uniform acceleration results in hyperbolic motion, for which a uniformly accelerating frame of reference in which it is at rest can be chosen as its proper reference frame.
+The phenomena in this frame can be compared to effects arising in a homogeneous gravitational field.